This is a partial transcript of "Special Report With Brit Hume," Jan. 28, 2005, that has been edited for clarity.

 HUME: Does that mean the interim one stays in effect?

 SENOR: Until they agree on a permanent one.
 So, there are at least three provinces that have a Sunni majority.
 So the Sunnis will have at their disposal the capacity to veto the permanent constitution.
-So even if the Shiites and Kurds are disproportionately represented in this National Assembly, they recognize they can spend all their time drafting up a constitution, but...
+So even if the Shiites (search) and Kurds (search) are disproportionately represented in this National Assembly, they recognize they can spend all their time drafting up a constitution, but...

 HUME: They can’t stuff it down the throats of the Shiites.